 Finally she was settled on her side facing away from Grimme and almost asleep when he muttered, “I miss it.”

 “Miss what?” she mumbled.

 “Battle.
 War.
-I would go to France, but I must safeguard Kyneward against Sheffield.
+I want to be in France, but I am stuck here, seeing to business.
 If the war still rages once you have borne me a son or two, I will return.
 Should you prove yourself steadfast in all things, I would feel entirely secure in leaving Kyneward in your hands to rule in my stead.
 In point of fact, I deeply hope that I can do that.”

 That made her very happy with their disproportionately advantageous arrangement.
 “Compete in the tournament.
 Surely you can do that on a horse other than Ares.”

 “You have six weeks and two dozen well-trained chargers to choose from.”